patching/maven-warsync-plugin/README.md

 Usage
 --------------------

-### add the plugin config in pom.xml of a maven webapp project
+### add the plugin config to the pom.xml of a maven webapp project

 ```XML
 <build>